ddella/PHP8-Nginx/README.md

 kubectl create -f echo-server.yaml
 ```

-Check that there's one Pod per worker node:
+Check that there's one Pod per worker node with the command:
 ```sh
 kubectl get pods -n echo-server -o wide
 ```

 ## Delete Daemon Set
-Create the Pods with the command:
+This will delete the Pods and the namespace:
 ```sh
 kubectl delete -f echo-server.yaml
 ```